Understanding Optical Spectrum Analyzers (OSAs)

 test and measurement

 This article discusses Optical Spectrum Analyzers (OSAs), a key piece of equipment used in test and measurement, with a focus on the AQ6370 Series from Yokogawa.
-We’ll also touch on other vendors in the OSA market.
+We’ll explore its benefits and features of OSAs from various vendors.

 An Optical Spectrum Analyzer analyzes signals within the optical bands.
 It’s a valuable tool for the design, development, and manufacturing of lasers, LEDs, and other active and passive optical devices used across various sectors, including biomedical and telecommunications.